kittykatattack/ga/README.md

 You'll see a few different examples of how to add sprites to groups in the examples ahead.

+But what are sprites, and how do you make them?

 ##### Making sprites

-The most important elements in any game are sprites.
+Sprites are the most important elements in any game.
+Sprites are just graphics (shapes or images) that you can control with special properties.
+Everything you can see in your games, like game characters, objects and backgrounds, are sprites.
 Ga lets you make 5 kinds of basic sprites: `rectangle`, `circle`, `line`, `text`, and `sprite` (an image-based sprite).
 You can make almost any 2D action game with these basic sprite types.
 (If they aren't enough, you can also define your own custom